 Every day, thousands of people confuse Lean management with “Taylorism,” properly known as Scientific Management.
 The negative association brings out those who work hard to create a great separation between Lean and Taylor.
 This is an ill-informed and inappropriate response.
 It is also an irresponsible response because it misleads people.
 The leaders of the Lean movement, in particular, should not mislead people through their own prejudice and ignorance.
 And those who speak loudest about “Respect for People” are quick to shower Frederick Winslow Taylor with disrespect and other forms of disdain and mistreatment.

 Taylorism has been a heavy anchor around Lean’s neck for more than 30 years, and it will continue to be unless a wiser strategy is undertaken in response to confusion between Scientific Management and Lean management.
 Rather than trying to paint Frederick Winslow Taylor as a villain, which he was not, the smarter and more accurate action is to respect Taylor and recognize him for his accomplishments and how his work, and that of his colleagues, were necessary first steps in the evolution of progressive management that helped pave the way for Toyota’s management system decades later.
-Toyota made use of Taylor’s time studies, Frank Gilbreth’s motion studies, standard work, and other important practices that form the bedrock of the industrial engineering methods used in kaizen and which, in turn, resulted in huge productivity improvements at Toyota that helped propel them to where they are today.
+Toyota made use of Taylor’s time studies, Frank and Lillian Gilbreth’s motion studies, standard work, and other important practices that form the bedrock of the industrial engineering methods used in kaizen and which, in turn, resulted in huge productivity improvements at Toyota that helped propel them to where they are today.